markocherrie/Helpful-Code/README.md

 # Helpful-Code

-Code that I've written/modified to do some interesting stuff in the all mighty R.
+Code that I've written/modified/found online (with reference to original author) to do some interesting stuff in the all mighty R.